viktorlott/osrs-mobile-re/README.md

 ## Disassembling and Decompiling
-This section will be about RE techniques and good practices.
+In this section, we delve into RE techniques and best practices.
+Include header files from NDK, AGDK, and Android from the following locations:
 - Include header files from NDK, AGDK and Android.
   - *android-ndk-r25c/toolchains/llvm/prebuilt/linux-x86_64/sysroot/usr/include*
   - *android-ndk-r25c/prebuilt/linux-x86_64/include*